k4200/openmailarchiva-server/README.markdown

 ## Why fork?

-The Enterprise Edition has many advanced features, which is great.
-But I just need one or two of them, and it seems natural to me to implement them by myself, which I hope won't take too long.
+Two reasons.
+The one reason is they seem to have stopped updating the Open Source Edition.
+The other is the Enterprise Edition has many advanced features, which is great, but I just need a few of them.
+So why not implement them by myself?

 ## Why Github?